Alliance for Aging Research: Programs

 The Alliance produces materials focused on healthy aging and chronic disease, particularly for the Baby Boomer population.
 The Alliance has developed resources on the following topics: Age-related macular degeneration, Alzheimer's disease and caregivers, osteoporosis, heart disease, Parkinson's disease, and cancer, among others.

 The Baby Boomer population now includes about 78 million Americans—27 million are ages 55–62 and 51 million are ages 44–54.
 This generation will begin reaching age 65 in 2011—increasing the need for healthy aging and chronic disease research.

 The Alliance has also developed a database called The Silver Book that compiles facts, statistics, graphs and data from hundreds of sources.
 A brief version of the online database is available in print form.
 Data is available for diabetes, vision loss, neurological diseases, cardiovascular disease, cancer, and osteoporosis.

 Events

 Every year the Alliance holds its Bipartisan Congressional Awards Dinner to highlight how policymakers work together to advance aging research and celebrate recent achievements.

 In 2008, the Alliance presented the Florence S. Mahoney Making A Difference Award, which honors an individual for his or her contribution to the medical research community, to Erik Fatemi.
 The award remembers Florence S. Mahoney, who was instrumental in the foundation of the National Institute on Aging.

 From 2002 to 2008, the Alliance has hosted "Aged to Perfection", a wine tasting fundraiser bringing together individuals and experts from the biotechnology, health, finance, political and wine communities in order to show support for aging research.

 COVID-19

 The Alliance received two grants from Pfizer in 2021 for a total of $120,000, the majority of which went towards a "COVID-19 Vaccine Education and Equity Project".
+The project established the Champions for Vaccine Education, Equity, and Progress (CVEEP) as its main provider of information on the COVID-19 vaccine.
+With 60 other organizations supporting the cause, the Vaccine Education and Equity Project was focused primarily on providing the FDA vaccine trial and review processes to the public.